sanjay-ks23/Graph-RAG/README.md

 ## Overview

-This system combines Graph-based Retrieval Augmented Generation with a fine-tuned language model to provide empathetic, contextual, and culturally-sensitive therapeutic support for children.
-It builds knowledge graphs from therapy literature to understand relationships between therapeutic concepts.
+This system is built on knowledge graphs from therapy literature to understand relationships between therapeutic concepts.

 **Module Structure**